 *PHIL 252 PHILOSOPHY AND FILM THEORY (4 credits) Investigates the relationship between philosophical ideas and visual narratives.
 Examines the philosophical foundations of various theories of film and interprets visual narratives in terms of philosophical ideas.
-Prerequisite: An Interpretive Practices course.
 Also listed as FILM 252.
 (WI)

 *PHIL 330 POSTCOLONIAL THEORY (4 credits) A study of selected topics in Postcolonial Theory.
 Investigates the philosophical presuppositions of these topics and the relationship between Modern philosophy and European Colonialism.
-Prerequisite: An Interpretive Practices course and one prior Philosophy course.
+Prerequisite: One prior Philosophy course.
 Also listed as FILM 330 and PAGS 330.
 (WI, D-I)

 *PHIL 365 PHILOSOPHY OF LANGUAGE (3 credits) Examines current topics in the philosophy of language as discussed in both the continental and analytic traditions of philosophy.
 Topics include the origin of language, question of meaning, relationship of language and the world, relationship between language and human subjectivity, question of ambiguity in dialogue, evolution of language in community and feminist critique of linguistic philosophy.
-Prerequisite: An Interpretive Practices course or consent of the instructor.
+Prerequisite: Consent of the instructor.
 (WI)

 PHIL 460 CONTEMPORARY PHILOSOPHY (4 credits) Covers a number of the main figures and movements in 20th- and 21st-century continental philosophy.
 Figures studied may include Derrida, Foucault, Gadamer, Habermas, Heidegger, Husserl, Merleau-Ponty, Sartre and Wittgenstein.
 Movements studied may include classical phenomenology, hermeneutics, existentialism, feminism, critical theory, philosophy of language and contemporary epistemology.
 Some analytic philosophers may be read to explore the relationship between analytic and continental philosophy.